tinacms/tina.io/content/blog/data-layer-performant-editing.md

 This is still an experimental feature and the following things should be considered before enabling it on your project:

 1\.
-The indexing process isn’t exposed to the end user, which means it is possible that queries made during the indexing process could return incomplete results
+The indexing process isn’t exposed to the end user, which means it is possible that queries made during the indexing process could return incomplete results.

 2\.
 GitHub has a API request limitation of 5000 requests per repository per hour.
 If you have an extremely large project you could hit this rate limit.
 If you have a repository with more than 1500 items, please do not activate this feature.